1981 MODEL YEAR OVERVIEW

 - Vanagon Camper P27

 Volkswagen sold 11,479 Vanagons in the USA in model year 1981.

 There were no significant changes to distinguish the 1981 models from their 1980 predecessors.
 Small changes were the availability of two new paint schemes on the passenger vans, Ivory and Ivory over Agate Brown.

-On the rear of the van was a "Volkswagen" logo on left side and a "Vanagon" or "Vanagon L" logo on the right side.
+On the rear of the van was a "Volkswagen" emblem on left side and a "Vanagon" or "Vanagon L" emblem on the right side.
 The rear hatch does not have a "VW" logo.